apache/submarine/dev-support/mini-submarine/README.md

 job parameters or yaml file to submarine server instead of submitting jobs directly by themselves.
 Submarine server can handle the rest of the work.

-Set submarine.server.remote.execution.enabled to true in the file of /opt/submarine-current/conf/submarine-site
+Set submarine.server.rpc.enabled to true in the file of /opt/submarine-current/conf/submarine-site
 ```
   <property>
-    <name>submarine.server.remote.execution.enabled</name>
+    <name>submarine.server.rpc.enabled</name>
     <value>true</value>
     <description>Run jobs using rpc server.</description>
   </property>